phantomics/april/README.md

 ⌶ I-Beam
 ```

 See a pattern?
-The functions not planned for implentation are all those that manifest interactions between an APL instance and computer I/O devices.
-In Apex, it's intended for functionality like this to be accessed through the host Common Lisp instance.
+The functions not planned for implentation are all those that manifest low-level interactions between the APL instance and the underlying computer system.
+Common Lisp already has powerful tools for system interaction, so it's presumed that developers will do things like this outside of Apex.

 ## Also not implemented